-While admitting the precious value of a concordance for various types of studies (literary, linguistic, philological, etc.) the situation is even more significant in the case of the Ethiopian Bible, for we do not have enough tools in that regard.
-One may mention here the Concordance to the Ethiopian version of the Psalms by Monica Devens, among the rare contributions in this area (Wiesbaden, 2001).
+While we admit the value of a concordance for various kinds of studies (literary, linguistic, philological, etc.), the situation is even more significant in the case of the Ethiopian Bible, since we do not have enough tools in this regard.
+One can mention here the concordance to the Ethiopian version of the Psalms by Monica Devens, which is one of the rare contributions in this field (Wiesbaden, 2001).
 Lusini has also produced one on the Ascension of Isaiah (Wiesbaden, 2003).
-The Concordance is based on the edition called Mahebara Hawariat, prepared by Ethiopian scholars.
-It reflects the textus receptus.
-The first column indicates the number of the occurrences of each word in the mentioned biblical books in Ge’ez.
-The reader can therefore know whether a term is particularly frequent or rare in the Ethiopic Bible.
-The next column indicates the entry, strictly following the alphabetical order, taking into consideration the syllabic vocalization (cf. Dillmann, A., Lexicon Linguae Aethiopicae cum indice latino [Reproductio phototypica editionis 1865], Osnabrück, Biblio Verlag, 1970 Dillmann, Lexicon).
+The concordance is based on the edition called Mahebara Hawariat, which was compiled by Ethiopian scholars.
+It reproduces the textus receptus.
+The first column gives the number of occurrences of each word in the mentioned biblical books in Ge’ez.
+This allows the reader to see whether a term is particularly common or rare in the Ethiopian Bible.
+The next column indicates the entry, strictly according to alphabetical order, taking into account syllabic vocalisation (cf. Dillmann, A., Lexicon Linguae Aethiopicae cum indice latino [Reproductio phototypica editionis 1865], Osnabrück, Biblio Verlag, 1970 Dillmann, Lexicon).

-Given that the entry reproduces a term as it appears in the biblical text, one can consult the occurrences without necessarily knowing the root of a given noun or verb.
-The next column gives the exact location of the entry, namely, the chapter and the verse.
-The last column offers the context (or the quotation) in which each word is found, essential for semantic analysis.
+Since the entry reproduces a term as it occurs in the biblical text, one can look up the occurrences without necessarily knowing the root of a particular noun or verb.
+The next column gives the exact location of the entry, namely the chapter and verse, and the last column provides the context (or quotation) in which each word occurs, which is essential for semantic analysis.

 Concordance of the Acts, Catholic Epistles and Apocalypse